[Disclosure: Cards from our partners are reviewed below.]

 Drawbacks: The wealth of travel benefits comes at a steep cost, with a $400 annual fee.

-Rewards: 1.8% cash back for 12 months on qualified mobile wallet purchases, 1.5% cash back on other purchases.
+Rewards: 1.8% cash back for 12 months on qualified mobile wallet purchases, 1.5% cash back on all other purchases.

 Sign-Up Bonus: $200 bonus cash back when you spend $1,000 in the first three months.